edinburgh-data-science/foundations-of-data-science/README.md

-# Foundations of data science
+# So you think you want to be a data scientist?

-This course would teach the foundational concepts and tools used in data science: Unix shell, version control, programming, and database management.
+This course would teach the foundational concepts and tools used by data scientist: Unix shell, version control, programming, and database management.
 Familiarity with these concepts and tools will necessary in order to take courses 2 and 3.

 I covered most of this material in the first 3 days of the computational methods workshop.
 The idea is that I would cover largely the same foundational material but at a *much* slower pace befitting an audience of first year undergraduates.
 I would also re-write, where necessary, the Software Carpentry lecture material in order to better motivate the example use-cases for an economic audience.
+All example use cases would involve grabbing raw economomic data from the web, cleaning the raw data, and some *basic* exploratory data analysis (i.e., descriptive statistics oand data visualization).

-Students would expected to bring their own computers to class.
-Ideally I would like to have a ["flipped classroom."](https://en.wikipedia.org/wiki/Flipped_classroom) I would assign readings, video lectures, and problem sets for students to cover on their own outside of class.
-Lectures meanwhile would focus entirely on practical applications.
+Students would be expected to bring their own computers to class.
+Ideally I would like to have a ["flipped classroom"](https://en.wikipedia.org/wiki/Flipped_classroom): I would assign readings, video lectures, and problem sets for students to cover on their own outside of class; lectures meanwhile would focus entirely on practical applications.

-## Unix Shell (weeks 1-2)
+## Unix Shell (weeks 1-3)
 The Unix shell has been around longer than most of its users have been alive.
 It has survived so long because it’s a power tool that allows people to do complex things with just a few keystrokes.
 More importantly, it helps them combine existing programs in new ways and automate repetitive tasks so that they don’t have to type the same things over and over again.
 Effective use of the shell is so fundamental to data science that [Jeroen Janssens](http://jeroenjanssens.com/) has written an entire book called [*Data Science at the Command Line*](http://datascienceatthecommandline.com/) on how to use the shell and command line programs that extend it.
 Use of the shell is also a pre-requisite for using a range of other powerful tools and computing resources (including “high-performance computing” supercomputers) that are widely used in industry.
 These lessons will start students on a path towards using these resources effectively.

 ### Topics covered